-Can employees be paid more money if they perform better then other employees?
+Can employees be paid more money if they are more productive than other employees?

-The organisation recognises that some employees may gain additional skills or perform at a higher level of output then other employees at a similar level of skill.
+The organisation recognises that some employee may gain additional skills or perform at a higher level of output than other employees at a similar level of skill.

-Employees who are recognised by the organisation to have obtained additional skills or to be performing at a higher level of output (Productivity) then their current assessed level may be re-assessed in accordance with SCHEDULE "C" Wage Assessment Tool.
+Employees who are recognised by the organisation to have obtained additional skills or to be performing at a higher level of output (productivity) then their current level may be re-assessed in accordance with SCHEDULE "C" Wage Assessment Tool.
 The assessment will assess the level of skill, performance and output of the employee against the predetermined criteria.